Partisan Views

 Action

 Since 1997, majorities of Democrats, Republicans, and Independents have believed governments in other countries should do more about global warming (see figure below).
-In 2020, 87% of Democrats, 54% of Republicans, and 67% of Independents believed this, with a partisan gap of 33 percentage points.
+In 2024, 83% of Democrats, 55% of Republicans, and 69% of Independents believed this, with a partisan gap of 28 percentage points.

 Since 1997, majorities of Democrats and Independents have believed governments in other countries should do more about global warming.
-In 2020, 92% of Democrats and 69% of Independents thought businesses should do more, respectively.
+In 2024, 88% of Democrats and 65% of Independents thought businesses should do more, respectively.
 Minorities of Republicans have favored increased government action, with all time highs of 58-59% in 1997 and 1998 (see the figure below).
-The partisan gap was 49 percentage points in 2020.
+The partisan gap was 45 percentage points in 2024.

-Majorities of Democrats, Republicans, and Independents have believed that the federal government should take action to deal with global warming even if other major industrial countries do not.
-In 2015, 87% of Democrats 58% of Republicans, and 76% of Independents took this stance, with a partisan gap of 29 percentage points in 2015, about the same as in 2008 and after.
+In 2012, a minority of Republicans (44%) thought the U.S. should take action about global warming even if other major industrial countries do less.
+In 2015, this percentage increased: 58% of Republicans thought the U.S. should take action about global warming even if other major industrial countries do less.
+76% of Independents and 87% of Democrats took this stance, with a partisan gap of 29 percentage points in 2015, about the same as in 2008 and after.

 Specific Policies

-Majorities of Democrats, Republicans, and Independents have consistently favored federal government efforts to lower the amount of greenhouse gases produced by power plants.
-In 2020, 92% of Democrats, 64% of Republicans, and 81% of Independents supported this policy option, with a partisan gap of 28 percentage points (about the same as in 2013).
+Majorities of Democrats, Republicans, and Independents have consistently favored federal government efforts to lower the amount of greenhouse gases produced by power plants from 2006 to 2020.
+In 2024, 61% of Republicans supported this policy option.
+90% of Democrats supported this policy, with a partisan gap of 29 percentage points.

-Majorities of Democrats, Republicans, and Independents have also consistently favored federal government efforts to cause improvement in fuel efficiency of cars.
-In 2020, 86% of Democrats, 52% of Republicans, and 70% of Independents supported this policy option, with a partisan gap of 34 percentage points (about the same as in 2013).
+From 1997 to 2020, majorities of Democrats, Republicans, and Independents have also consistently favored federal government efforts to cause improvement in fuel efficiency of cars.
+However, in 2024, 41% of Republicans supported this policy option.
+80% of Democrats and 62% of Independents support this policy, with a partisan gap of 39 percentage points.

 Majorities of Democrats and Independents have consistently favored federal government efforts to cause more cars to be built running completely on electricity.
 In 2015, 70% of Democrats and 60% or Independents favored this policy option, while 47% of Republicans did (see the figure below).
-The partisan gap was 23 percentage points in 2015, about the same as in 2010 and after.
+In 2024, only 16% of Republicans thought the government should require by law or encourage with tax breaks the building of cars that run completely on electricity.
+70% of Democrats and 47% of Independents supported this policy in 2024.

 The proportions of Democrats, Republicans, and Independents who favored federal government efforts to provide tax breaks to encourage construction of nuclear power plants have varied above and below 50%.
 Republicans have almost always favored these plans more than Democrats and Independents.
-In 2020, 33% of Democrats, 44% of Republicans, and 37% of Independents favored this policy option, with a partisan gap of 11 percentage points (about the same as in 2006 and after).
+In 2024, 38% of Democrats, 55% of Republicans, and 48% of Independents favored this policy option, with a partisan gap of 17 percentage points (about the same as in 2006 and after).

 An increase in federal taxes on electricity to cause people to use less of it has never gained majority support.
 Increased electricity taxes were supported by only 40% of Democrats, 12% of Republicans, and 27% of Independents in 2020 (Figure 24), with a partisan gap of 47 percentage points—an all-time high.
+In 2024, 27% of Democrats, 13% of Independents, and 3% of Republicans favored this policy.

 Engagement